 After every moult, the phasmid will (frequently) eat its own moulted skin.
 These skins have precious nutrients, and like in nature, nothing is left to waste.

-After a couple of months and several moulds, phasmids reach adulthood.
-It will no longer mould again.
+After a couple of months and several moults, phasmids reach adulthood.
+It will no longer moult again.
 The lifespan of phasmids varies by different species.
 The average is about 12 months, but they can live longer in captivity.
 Some species can live up to three years.

 In this stage, they also breed again and lay new eggs.
 Many phasmids species are parthenogenic – an asexual reproduction: without mating females lay fertile eggs – and these are complete copies of themselves.
 Nymphs born out of these eggs are therefore always female.